karanlakharwal5/Customer-Churn/README.md

 These datasets were joined using customer_id as the index

-Upon the exploratory analysis we found determined the below features to be of importance: tenure, Contract(Month-to-month),Contract(Month-to-month), InternetService(FiberOptics), PaymentMethod(ElectronicCheck), OnlineSecurity(No), TotalCharges to be the most influencing features that determine if a Customer Churns or not.
+Upon the exploratory analysis I found below features to be of importance: tenure, Contract(Month-to-month),Contract(Month-to-month), InternetService(FiberOptics), PaymentMethod(ElectronicCheck), OnlineSecurity(No), TotalCharges to be the most influencing features that determine if a Customer Churns or not.

 After exploratory analysis, I tried to  clean the data.
 A few entries in features were substituted  to replace "No Internet Service" with "No".